cronvel/terminal-kit/doc/screenbuffer.md

 * hidden `boolean`
 * strike `boolean`
 * transparency `boolean` if true, all transparencies are activated
-* fgTransparency `boolean` *foreground color transparency*, anything written with that attributes will use the existing destination foreground color instead of its own foreground color
+* fgTransparency `boolean` *foreground color transparency*, anything drawed with that attribute will use the existing destination's foreground color instead of its own foreground color
-* bgTransparency `boolean` *background color transparency*, anything written with that attributes will use the existing destination background color instead of its own background color
+* bgTransparency `boolean` *background color transparency*, anything drawed with that attribute will use the existing destination's background color instead of its own background color
-* styleTransparency `boolean` *style transparency*, anything written with that attributes will use the existing destination style instead of its own style, styles cover the bold, dim, italic, underline, blink, inverse, hidden and strike attributes
+* styleTransparency `boolean` *style transparency*, anything drawed with that attribute will use the existing destination's style instead of its own style.
+  Styles cover the bold, dim, italic, underline, blink, inverse, hidden and strike attributes.
-* charTransparency `boolean` *character transparency*, anything written with that attributes will use the existing destination characters instead of its own character
+* charTransparency `boolean` *character transparency*, anything drawed with that attribute will use the existing destination's character instead of its own character

 Transparency can achieve some special FX, like making a colorful rectangle moving behind some text.